 09 November 2017 by Anna Staford

 Japan is one of those countries that many people would call once-in-a-lifetime travel destination.
 The reasons to visit it vary from getting to know the country’s centuries old traditions to enjoying its buzzing cities with ultra-modern trends in fashion, music and architecture.
 Undoubtedly, one more reason to travel to Japan is to sample some its famous dishes that have spread throughout the world.
 Japanese food is known to be nutritious based on super-fresh seasonal products and unimaginable combinations of different types of ingredients.
-So here are some of the top 10 foods to try while in Japan:
+So here are some of the top 10 Japanese foods to try while travelling in Japan:

 It is a Japanese must-try number one and probably one of the most famous Japanese types of dish now available to purchase in most Western Countries.
 The variety of flavours, textures and ingredients gives you an unlimited number of options to try out this traditional dish.